Tailor-made Tour 16 days from £5395 per person

 Ras Al Haad

-A varied days begins after breakfast as you head southeast down Muscat’s spectacular coastal highway to Ras Al Hadd, on the western-most tip of the Arabian Peninsula, pulling over at the ruins of ancient Qalhat, a couple of beaches, fishing villages and wadis along the way.
+A varied days begins after breakfast as you head southeast down Muscat’s spectacular coastal highway to Ras Al Hadd, on the eastern-most tip of the Arabian Peninsula, pulling over at the ruins of ancient Qalhat, a couple of beaches, fishing villages and wadis along the way.

 First stop on today’s drive is the Bimmah Sinkhole, a flooded limestone crater which you can swim in.
 More dazzling turquoise water awaits at Fins, where a tiny fishing village huddles beside a beautiful white-sand beach.
 Next, take a short detour inland the towering cliffs of Wadi Tiwi, before winding up at Qalhat, one of Arabia’s oldest seaports.
 Your final stop of the day will be at Ayjah, a picturesque fishing harbour opposite Sur.
 After supper in Ras Al Hadd, you’ll have the chance to watch nesting turtles on nearby Sharqiya beach, part of the Ras Al Jinz nature reserve (depending on the season).